rowanjb/rowanjb.github.io/_pages/cv.md

 Relevant experience
 ------
+* Sep 2024--: **Graduate research assistant fellowship**, University of Alberta, Edmonton, AB, Canada
+  * Used the NEMO ocean model to study the effects of tides and submesoscale mixed layer eddies on deep convection
+  * Ran computations on Compute Canada supercomputers and local HPC system
+  * Analysed data using Python and MATLAB

 * Jul 2022--Jun 2024: **Graduate research assistant fellowship**, University of Alberta, Edmonton, AB, Canada
   * Used the NEMO ocean model to study the effects of tides and submesoscale mixed layer eddies on deep convection
   * Ran computations on Compute Canada supercomputers and local HPC system